alphagov/forms/research/2024-08-28-Add-another-answer-round-2.md

 - usability/cognitive walkthrough of Mural designs

 ## Key Headlines
-- The MVP tested quite well but users need help understanding how to write the repeated questions to make them clear that users can add another answer.
+- The MVP tested quite well but users need help understanding how to write the repeated questions to make it clear that users can add another answer.
 - People didn't notice the maximum number of repeated answers.
 - People questioned the need for a maximum and stated that any maximum would need to be much higher.
 - The format of the MVP email seemed unproblematic - but these are not the real users, so recommend checking with actual data processors.